django/channels/docs/installation.rst

     ASGI_APPLICATION = "myproject.asgi.application"

 That's it!
-Once enabled, ``channels`` will integrate itself into Django and take control of the ``runserver`` command.
+Once enabled, ``daphne`` will integrate itself into Django and take control of the ``runserver`` command.
 See :doc:`introduction` for more.

 .. note::

     Please be wary of any other third-party apps that require an overloaded or replacement ``runserver`` command.
-Channels provides a separate ``runserver`` command and may conflict with it.
+Daphne provides a separate ``runserver`` command and may conflict with it.
 An example of such a conflict is with `whitenoise.runserver_nostatic <https://github.com/evansd/whitenoise/issues/77>`_ from `whitenoise <https://github.com/evansd/whitenoise>`_.
-In order to solve such issues, try moving ``channels`` to the top of your ``INSTALLED_APPS`` or remove the offending app altogether.
+In order to
+    solve such issues, make sure ``daphne`` is at the top of your ``INSTALLED_APPS`` or remove the offending app altogether.

 Installing the latest development version